sfallmann/conf-central/README.md

         startTime       = ndb.TimeProperty()

-name, highlights and typeOfSession are implemented as strings with highlights repeatable to allow  multiple highlights. speaker is also implemented as a string for simplicity.
+name, highlights and typeOfSession are implemented as strings with highlights repeatable to allow  multiple highlights.

-I chose  the string type since these properties would contain words.
+I chose  the string type since the property values would be words or names.

+speaker is also implemented as a string for simplicity.

 The types for date and startTime are self explanatory.

 For duration, IntegerProperty was selected since this would be representing a number of minutes (ex 30, 45, 60, 90, etc)

 ## Task 2

 ### Session Wishlist

-Wishlists are a repeated string property of Profile objects containing a list of sessions.
+Wishlists are a repeated key property of Profile objects containing a list of session keys.

 - `addSessionToWishlist()`